kkillion43/CaseStudy1/CaseStudy.md

 ![](CaseStudy_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

+*United States showing the max*
+*High Income: OECD group showing on average a Higher GDP*

 ###Now we create a new column that cuts the Data into Categories based on Rank into 5 slices.
 ###Then, we look to see how many countries are in the __Lower Middle Income__ but among the 38 nations with the highest GDP